Fax for Therapists: What Mental Health Professionals Still Fax

 Your Clients Need Your Attention.
 Not Your Fax Machine.

-FaxDrop sends HIPAA-compliant faxes from any browser.
+FaxDrop sends healthcare faxes from any browser.
 No machine, no phone line, no IT department required.
-Start with two free faxes per month.
+Start with 2 free sends per month, up to 5 total pages each including the cover page.